 Social care staff with symptoms can apply for a test using the government's existing testing portal.

 The government aims to provide results within 48 hours of taking a test, but some results may take longer.

-To help stop the spread of coronavirus, anyone who lives or works in Medway can now book a symptom-free test.
+To help stop the spread of COVID-19, anyone who lives or works in Medway can now get a symptom-free test.

-You can book a symptom-free test online or order a home testing kit.
+You can walk into any of our asymptomatic testing sites or order a home testing kit.